The Ultimate Counseling Career Guide

 Curiosity.
 As a counselor, you need to have a desire to learn more about other individuals in detail.
 Without a genuine interest in people, you can’t be relied on to assist them and provide the help they need.

 Self-reflection.
 How you think, act, and demonstrate yourself as a counselor has a significant effect on the nature of care you can give to clients.
-A competent counselor must honestly and precisely assess themselves to discover better ways of interacting in with others.
+Competent counselors must honestly and precisely assess themselves to discover better ways of interacting with others.

 Listening.
-The objective of all counselors is to understand the person they are interacting and working with in a very personal way.
+The objective of all counselors is to understand the person they are interacting with and working within a very personal way.
 As such, a counselor needs to be an active listener.

 Adaptability.
 A one-size-fits-all strategy for Counseling doesn’t work.
 The best counselors are those who can readily adjust to the patient’s experience, personality, and struggles while taking into account the external factors associated with the case.